nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

    .. figure:: images/8.png

-Karbon Services for IoT Functions may be written in well known software languages most commonly used for edge computing and machine learning.
+Karbon Platform Services for IoT Functions may be written in well known software languages most commonly used for edge computing and machine learning.
 These currently include Python, Go, and Node.js.
 This allows developers to re-use existing code, or quickly write new logic utilizing standard libraries, and without the burden of learning a new platform or language.

 #.
 Click **Next**.